-As a proud member of the LGBTIQ community, I attend and have attended a lot of queer events.
-I am a true citizen of Planet Pride!
-I’ve protested, rallied, paraded, mourned, celebrated and more with fellow community members and allies.
-From the AIDS quilt display in Washington, to appearing on the nightly news in San Diego, to lots and lots of rallies and parades up and down California, I’ve seen and photographed a lot of LGBTIA events.
+Over the years, I’ve protested, rallied, paraded, mourned, celebrated and more with fellow community members and allies.
+From the AIDS quilt display in Washington in the 1980’s, to appearing on the nightly news in San Diego around the gay marriage debate, to lots and lots of rallies and parades up and down California, I’ve seen and photographed a lot of LGBTIA events.

 Visibility